gaorlov/yakc/README.md

 And now you're ready to init the [reader](#reader)

-#### Broadcaster Interface
+#### Publisher Interface

 If you don't like Yeller, or want something that can talk cross-process, you can implement your own.

-The broadcaster interface is pretty simple: it has to implement
+The publisher interface is pretty simple: it has to implement
 * `broadcast( message, topic )` : This is the function that handles where the messages go.

 #### Message Interface